microsoft/AdaptiveCards/.github/ISSUE_TEMPLATE/app_rendering_bug_report.md

 # Problem Description

-Please enter a dscription of the issue.
+Please enter a description of the issue.
 If you just have a question, please post [on StackOverflow instead](https://stackoverflow.com/questions/tagged/adaptive-cards)

 # Screenshot